eclipse-kura/kura/docs/connect-field-devices/driver-and-assets.md

----
-layout: page
-title:  "Drivers, Assets and Channels"
+# Drivers, Assets and Channels
-categories: [devices]
----

 Eclipse Kura introduces a model based on the concepts of **Drivers** and **Assets** to simplify the communication with the field devices attached to a gateway.